tools-study/journal/drafts/draft_32.md

 Super-enhancers — dense clusters of enhancer elements bound by master transcription factors and the Mediator complex — underlie cell identity maintenance in adult tissues (Adam et al., 2015).
 These structures are acutely sensitive to perturbation by pioneer factors during reprogramming, with over 80% of chromatin accessibility changes occurring in a narrow two-to-five-day window coinciding with activation of endogenous target lineage transcription factors (Wapinski et al., 2017).
 This temporal vulnerability defines a critical "window of identity risk" during each reprogramming pulse.

-For the 60→20 target, the challenge is acute: achieving 10 additional years of rejuvenation beyond the current 30-year ceiling likely requires accessing chromatin domains more closely intertwined with identity-defining regulatory elements.
+For significant rejuvination, the challenge is acute: achieving 10 additional years of rejuvenation beyond 30 years likely requires accessing chromatin domains more closely intertwined with identity-defining regulatory elements.
 The question is whether identity and age information can be selectively separated at these loci.

 ### 3.2 Selective Targeting of Age-Associated Versus Identity-Associated Marks